 1725: John Gow and his pirate crew

-On this date in 1725, John Gow and seven comrade raiders
+On this date in 1725, John Gow and seven comrade raiders hanged for piracy.

-Having mutinied to commandeer a merchant vessel in November 1724, Gow managed merely a three-month career of seaboard outlawry* in European waters before an ill-fated landward raid in his native Scotland saw their ship run aground.
+Having mutinied to commandeer a merchant vessel in November 1724, Gow managed merely a three-month career of seaboard outlawry* in European waters before an ill-fated landward raid in his native Scotland saw the ship run aground.

 Captured, Gow and confederates were hailed to London to stand trial, the captain delaying matters by refusing to plead before the threat of being pressed forced his hand.
 The inevitable sentence came off a little … unevenly.
 During the hanging,